USAFA-ECE/ece281-book/book/ICE/ICE5.md

 1. Clone the ice5 assignment from GitHub Classroom
 2. Open the folder
-3. Double click `stoplight.xpr` to open Vivado!
+3. Double click `elevatorController.xpr` to open Vivado!

 > Modify headers and make an initial commit.